Video Checkers: Gameplay

-Video Checkers is based on the traditional game of checkers, called draughts outside North America.
-It has 19 variations of play.
+A game of standard checkers in progress against a level 8 computer opponent.

+Video Checkers is a strategy video game which simulates the game of checkers.
+The game is played against two players on an 8x8 tile board with twelve pieces per side.
+A player's goal is to make the opposing side unable to make a valid move, which is accomplished by either blocking all of their opponents moves or capturing each of their pieces.
+In addition to the standard rules, there is also "Give Away Checkers" which reverses the previous losing condition to be the win condition.
+Both variants can be played against a computer opponent of nine varying levels of difficulty, while two-person multiplayer is only possible in traditional play.

 Development

 Video Checkers was developed by Carol Shaw at Atari.
 She was one of Atari's earliest female programmers, and Video Checkers and 3D Tic-Tac-Toe are two of the first commercially-released video games written by a woman.
 She accepted the project because Bob Whitehead was working on Video Chess at the time.
 Working with 4 kilobytes of ROM and the system's 128 bytes of RAM, her algorithm uses alpha–beta pruning.
 This is more sophisticated than the algorithm developed at the same time by Activision co-founder Alan Miller for his version of Checkers, which uses 2 kilobytes of ROM.
 Miller later called Shaw to offer her a job at Activision, impressed with her work on Video Checkers.

 The artwork for the game was done by Steve Hendricks.
 The game's release was announced at Consumer Electronics Show in June 1980.